rabbitmq/hop/README.md

 );
 ```

-This requires to have OkHttp on the classpath.
-For this, replace the `httpclient` dependency above by `okhttp`.
+This requires to add OkHttp on the classpath.

 For Maven: